Stories from Coventry

 People were finding out about environmental things happening nearby that they didn’t know about.

-The City Host programme increased Hosts’ wellbeing and that that was achieved through particularly through increasing social connectedness and sense of belonging.
+The City Host programme increased hosts’ wellbeing: that was achieved particularly through increasing social connectedness and sense of belonging.

 She described that between institutional economic development, and community and social fabric lies lived/felt experience.